React Native Development Environment in MacOS Sonoma

 Instead of trying to install an older version of Cocoapods like the error message says, it made more sense to just add the latest version of Ruby (3.3.0 as of March 30, 2024).

 IMPORTANT: Do not upgrade the MacOS system version of Ruby.
-The system version is also not recommended for general use because it will lead to permissions errors and other issues.
+Avoid using the system version for general purposes, as it will cause permissions errors and other issues.
 The recommended approach is to install another build of Ruby.

 I followed the instructions to install Ruby for MacOS Sonoma skipping the step to install Homebrew again.
 In my home directory, I ran these commands to add ASDF.
 ASDF helps manage the two different versions of Ruby that will exist in my system: